neu-se/CS4530-Spring-2022/Assignments/HW3/hw3.md

 You may implement your test suite in any order that you would like, but we provide a suggested ordering in the assignment.

 A helpful debugging strategy for writing effective tests is to manually inject some fault into the code under test, and then modify your test until it fails on this buggy code.
 This process is much faster than running a complete mutation analysis.
 However, if you would like to run the mutation analysis before submitting to GradeScope, you can do so by using the command `npx stryker run` in the project directory.
-After several minutes, a report will be generated to `reports/mutation/html/index.html` - you can open this report in your browser and see which mutants are not "killed".
+After several minutes, a report will be generated to `reports/mutation/html/index.html` - you can open this report in your browser and see which mutants are not "killed" (the words "detected" and "killed" are used interchangably to refer to mutants that your test suite identifies as bugs; we prefer the term "detected").

 You may not make changes to `package.json` or to the lint configuration.
 You may not use `ts-ignore` or `eslint-disable` annotations.